betzmnl03/knowhow_test/README.md

 To start the development server and run the project locally, use the following command: npm start

+### Test

+To run the tests, use the following command: npm test

 ### Folder Structure

 ├── public/